-

 Your Label

-The canoe race is shortened by 1 mile due to high water levels combined with a rising tide which causes clearance problems under the bridges in Bangor.
-The race ends before the Maxfield Mill portage.
-Paddlers do not run any of the rapids closer to Bangor which disappoints some race veterans.
+The canoe race was shortened by 1 mile due to high water levels combined with a rising tide which caused clearance problems underneath the bridges in Bangor.
+The race ended before the Maxfield Mill portage.
+Paddlers were not able to run any of the rapids closer to Bangor which disappointed some veterans of the race.
 As one paddler put it, "shame really, looked awful sporty." -

 April 26 2015